-10. Submission of Provider Preventable Conditions Data.
+- 9. Submission of Provider Preventable Conditions Data.
 Pursuant to 42 CFR 438.3(g), the MCOP shall identify the occurrence of all provider preventable conditions (PPCs).
-The MCOP shall report identified PPCs, regardless of the provider's intention to bill for that event, to ODM in a manner specified by ODM.
+The MCOP shall report identified PPCs, regardless of the provider's intention to bill for that event, to ODM in a manner specified by ODM. - 11.
+Service Authorization and Claims Payment Data.
+The MCOP is required to collect, report, and submit service authorization denials and claims denial data pursuant to the required ODM template provided, as specified in Appendix T, Chart of Deliverables.
+This submission must also include any process improvements, training, and other action steps to improve the service authorization and provider reimbursement processes during the reporting period.